OsmiCSX/docs/page/core.md

 title: Core Concept
 lang: id-ID
 ---
+`default import method is deprecated and will be removed in the next OsmiCSX update.
+Please use OsmiProvider instead`

 ## Single Style
 Give a single style directly to the element by using default styles from `osmicsx`.
 ```jsx harmony